-Some reports reports are coming in that some issues exist with the Gigabyte GP-P750GM and GP-P850GM power supplies.
+Some reports reports are coming in that some serious issues exist with the Gigabyte GP-P750GM and GP-P850GM power supplies.
 Evidently there has been cases of smoke suggesting a component is overheating.
 I would also like to dissect one or two to see what is wrong with it.
-Gamer’s Nexus wants to their hands on some to see what is wrong with them
+Gamer’s Nexus also wants to their hands on some to see what is wrong with them.
+At least I have a background in electronic engineering.

-Earlier some NZXT H1 machines also aught on fire.
+Earlier some NZXT H1 machines also caught on fire.
 Scary for somebody who leaves their rig on 24/7.
 It appears that in this case the riser was at fault.

 Power Supplies usually are fairly well made now.
 Designs are mature and the technology is posted widely in manuals and on blogs.
 Designs on this site use bipolar devices but the industry changed to MOSFET in the 1980s.